towolf/towolf.github.com/docs/PsychTests/AsyncFlipTest.markdown

 title: AsyncFlipTest
 categories:
   - PsychTests
+encoding: UTF-8
 ---

-AsyncFlipTest \- Stress\-Test & Benchmark async flips.
+AsyncFlipTest - Stress-Test & Benchmark async flips.

-This exercises the async flip implementation in some simulated workloads, to test its reliability on a given GPU \+ driver \+ operaring system combo, and to benchmark its timing behaviour.
+This exercises the async flip implementation in some simulated workloads, to test its reliability on a given GPU + driver + operaring system combo, and to benchmark its timing behaviour.

 The reliability and performance of async flips depends strongly